Timothy McDarrah: Career

 McDarrah had a distinguished career as an award-winning journalist, preservationist and gallerist.
-After graduating from the prestigious Stuyvesant High School and later Columbia University's Graduate School of Journalism, he joined the New York Post as a reporter, and then an editor of the Post's infamous "Page Six" gossip column.
+After graduating from the prestigious Stuyvesant High School and later Columbia University's Graduate School of Journalism, he joined the New York Post as a reporter, and then an editor of the Post's famous "Page Six" gossip column.
 He built a reputation as a brash, magnetic and only-in-New-York persona with his reporting and writing style—for eight years taking on Post stunt pieces such as posing as a squeegee man on the Bowery, tracking down then-Mets pitcher Dwight Gooden’s drug dealers, and was embedded in Rev. Al Sharpton’s 1992 trip to Haiti.
 McDarrah was the award-winning byline behind a 1989 front page exposing cheating on state-wide high school exams: The Post published the answers to the New York State chemistry Regent’s Exam the morning of the test, forcing a cancellation for 80,000 high school students and costing the state $250,000 to re-do.
 He later oversaw community weeklies at News Communications and contributed to CourtTV.com.
 He served as managing editor of The Sporting News, worked as a gossip columnist at the Las Vegas Sun, and then returned to New York to work as a columnist at US Weekly.
 When Guardian Angels founder and 2021 New York City mayoral candidate Curtis Sliwa was shot in 1992, McDarrah filled in as co-host of his radio show, WABC’s Angels in the Morning.
 He was a regular guest on The Morton Downey Jr. Show in the late 1980s, and had weekly appearances on Nevada Public Radio in the early 2000s.